Connect with us

 “I imagine I owe him a drink at least.”

 “This is really cool.
 I was really proud, really taken aback,” he added.
-“All of us who play Non-League are aware of the effects it can have on us as players, as managers, and the community and it can provide such wonderful moments and memories, and this is a nice little one just for myself.
+“All of us who play Non-League football are aware of the effects it can have on us as players, as managers, and the community and it can provide such wonderful moments and memories, and this is a nice little one just for myself.

 “I’ve scored a few decent goals but if anybody was asked to describe a Paul Hodges goal, they certainly wouldn’t describe that one, so it was quite a collector’s item for myself.